thoughtspot/cs_tools/docs/tools/scriptability/README.md

     The following are some known issues when using the tool:

-    * Worksheets based on SQL Views can sometimes fail.
-This is a TML limitation.

-    * There are scenarios where there is content you can access, but not download.
+    * There are rare scenarios where there is content you can access, but not download.
 In these cases you will get an error message.

-    In general, any changes with dependencies are likely to cause errors in the current version.
+    In general, any changes that break dependencies are likely to throw errors.

 ??? important "New features being considered for upcoming releases"

     The following features are being considered for an upcoming release:

+    * Generate metadata info for the exports and imports (e.g. name, guid, type, etc.)
     * Set the author on import
     * Get only content modified since a given date
     * Automatic versioning of mapping files